erroronline1/caro/readme.md

 > O.Pass_2 To set up authentication using username and password, the strength of the password used MAY be displayed to the user.
 Information about the strength of the chosen password MUST NOT be saved.

-* Login credentials are always generated by the system on request of an authorized administrative user.
+* Login credentials are always generated by the system on request of an authorized administrative user or the user themself.

 > O.Pass_3 The user MUST have the option to change their password.

-* Login credentials can be renewed by authorized administrative users only.
-Since the credentials are exportable as a physical qr-code and to prevent unwanted spread or misuse, this option is only available to authorized users.
-Updated credentials may be basically one phone call away if necessary.
+* Login credentials can be renewed by authorized administrative users and within the users profile settings.

 > O.Pass_4 The changing and resetting of passwords MUST be logged.

-* Login credentials can be renewed by authorized administrative users.
-Logging changes is not reasonable.
+* Logging changes occurs via general request logging on the backend.

 > O.Pass_5 If passwords are stored, they MUST be hashed using a hash function that complies with current security standards and using suitable salts.

-* The frontend does not store passwords.
+* The frontend does not store passwords from the application side.

 [Content](#content)